iMissile/Self.Writing/Analysts/R_tools_and_links.md

 - [Yet Another Forecast Dashboard](http://systematicinvestor.wordpress.com/2012/07/31/yet-another-forecast-dashboard/)
 - [Autoplot: Graphical Methods with ggplot2](http://librestats.com/2012/06/11/autoplot-graphical-methods-with-ggplot2/)
 - [knitr](http://yihui.name/knitr/).
 Elegant, flexible and fast dynamic report generation with R.
+- [Leaflet](https://rstudio.github.io/leaflet/) is one of the most popular open-source JavaScript libraries for interactive maps.
+It’s used by websites ranging from The New York Times and The Washington Post to GitHub and Flickr, as well as GIS specialists like OpenStreetMap, Mapbox, and CartoDB.
+- [mapView](http://environmentalinformatics-marburg.github.io/web-presentations/20150723_mapView.html): basic interactive viewing of spatial data in R

 ## Time Series & forecasting